 - More Information

-Applications for the 2015-2016 academic year will became available on September 2, 2014 on the Apply Yourself application website.
+Applications for the 2016-2017 academic year became available on September 2, 2015 on the Apply Yourself application website.

 A person may apply to the doctoral program with either a four-year BS, BA, or a master's degree in a relevant field.
 Persons with three-year technical degrees are generally not allowed to apply for graduate study at Northwestern University.